 Three Outdoor Kitchens For Your House, Too

-An outdoor kitchen is just for people who really rolling in the dough, right?
+An outdoor kitchen is just for people who are really rolling in the dough, right?
 Wrong!
-While they're definitely an investment, quite a lot of homeowners have found ways to make outdoor kitchens a reality.
-Here are three outdoor kitchens that are not the most extensive or the most fancy outdoor kitchens, but they're great outdoor kitchens that are definitely good models for building your own outdoor kitchen.
+While an outdoor kitchen is definitely an investment, quite a few homeowners have found ways to make it a reality, without busting their budget.
+Here are 3 great outdoor kitchens that are not the most extensive or the most fanciest, but they're definitely good models for building your own affordable outdoor kitchen.

 The crucial components of an outdoor kitchen are a sink, a grill, and a counter.
-Refrigerators are nice, but can jack up the price of building an outdoor kitchen.
+Refrigerators are nice, but can jack up the price of building your outdoor kitchen.
 Brick pizza ovens are also nice, but you can make pizza on a regular gas grill.
 Wine refrigerators?
 Forget it.
 Seriously.
 Don't even bother.
-Just bring the white wine out in a galvanized steel bucket full of ice.
+Bring the white wine out in a simple galvanized steel bucket full of ice.
 An oven and a dishwasher?
 Just be tough and cook on the grill, and bring the dirty dishes back to the indoor kitchen.